Aonghus Mór

 Scottish aggression against the Isles seems to have precipitated the Norwegian Crown's campaign against the Scots in 1263.
 Like other leading members of Clann Somhairle, Aonghus Mór supported the Norwegian cause against Alexander III, King of Scotland.
 However, the fact that Hákon Hákonarson, King of Norway had to force Aonghus Mór's submission, suggests that his support was rendered somewhat grudgingly.
 Nevertheless, the Norwegian campaign was ultimately a failure, and the Islesmen were compelled to submit to the Scots after a retaliatory campaign the following year.
 As for Aonghus Mór, he was forced to hand over his son, likely Alasdair Óg, as a hostage of the Scottish Crown.
 By 1266, the Isles were officially annexed by the Scots.

 In the decades that followed, Aonghus Mór and his Clann Somhairle kinsmen integrated themselves into the Scottish realm.
-For example, Aonghus Mór was one of three members of the kindred to attended an important government council at Scone in which Alexander III's granddaughter, Margaret, was recognised as the king's rightful heir.
+For example, Aonghus Mór was one of three members of the kindred to attend an important government council at Scone in which Alexander III's granddaughter, Margaret, was recognised as the king's rightful heir.
 Following Alexander III's unexpected death two years later, Aonghus Mór and Alasdair Óg were signatories of the Turnberry Band, a pact between several Scottish and Anglo-Irish magnates.
 One aspect of this bond may have concerned the continued resistance to Anglo-Irish domination in north-west Ireland.
 This could indicate that Aonghus Mór was made a party to the pact as a means of limiting his kindred's support of the native opponents of the Anglo-Irish.
 Whatever the case, Aonghus Mór died in about 1293, and was succeeded by Alasdair Óg as Lord of Islay.
 Aonghus Mór was married to a member of the Caimbéalaigh kindred.
 Besides Alasdair Óg, Aonghus Mór had two sons, Aonghus Óg and Eóin Sprangach.
 He also had a daughter who married Domhnall Óg Ó Domhnaill, King of Tír Chonaill, and another who married Hugh Bisset.